 Unlike the approach in which there is only the last-chance handler routine, the other approach allows exception handlers, but in a specific, restricted manner.
 Whenever an exception is raised, the only handler that can apply is a matching handler located in the same frame in which the exception is raised.
 Propagation in this context is simply an immediate branch instruction issued by the compiler, going directly to the matching handler's sequence of statements.
 If there is no matching local handler the last chance handler is invoked.
 For example consider the body of function Value in the body of package Arrays:

-'''

-package Arrays is

-type List is array (Natural range <>) of Integer;

-function Value (A : List; X, Y : Integer) return Integer;
+function Value (A : List; X, Y : Integer) return Integer is begin

-end Arrays;

-'''